Mark Felt: Trial and conviction

 The jury returned guilty verdicts on November 6, 1980, two days after the presidential election.
 The charge carried a maximum sentence of ten years in prison and a $10,000 fine; on December 15, Judge William B. Bryant fined Felt $5,000 and Miller $3,500, but imposed no jail time for either.
-Writing an OpEd piece in The New York Times a week after the conviction, attorney Roy Cohn claimed that Felt and Miller were being used as scapegoats by the Carter administration and it was an unfair prosecution.
+Writing an op-ed piece in The New York Times a week after the conviction, attorney Roy Cohn claimed that Felt and Miller were being used as scapegoats by the Carter administration and it was an unfair prosecution.
 Cohn wrote the break-ins were the "final dirty trick" of the Nixon administration, and there had been no "personal motive" to their actions.
 The New York Times praised the convictions, saying "the case has established that zeal is no excuse for violating the Constitution."

 Felt and Miller appealed their verdicts.

 Pardon

 President Ronald Reagan pardoned Felt and Miller.

 In a phone call on January 30, 1981, Edwin Meese encouraged President Ronald Reagan to issue a pardon.
 After further encouragement from Felt's former colleagues, President Reagan pardoned Felt and Miller.
 The pardon was signed on March 26, but due to the assassination attempt on March 30, was not announced to the public until April 15, 1981.